PandoCloud/pando-embedded-framework/doc/embedded-framework-summary.md

-# embeded-framework-summary
+# embedded-framework-summary
-the main responsibilities of the pando-embeded-framwork:
+the main responsibilities of the pando-embedded-framwork:

 - maintain the main gateway business, such as, register, login, access, etc.
 - abstract the common interface of hardware, define the device operation object.